sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 ##### Invoking with the `new` operator

 This is how our function might look like with the `new` operator:

+⚠️ If you are not 100% sure you understand how the `this` key word works, you might want to read [JavaScript - The "this" key word in depth](https://www.debuggr.io/js-this-in-depth/)

 ```jsx
 function Player(userName, score){